aarpan9988/MvcMovie/Readme.txt

  Here I an working on the Models .
  In my Models folder , Added the Class in it with the name Movie.cs When i tried to install the package it pop up with the error says that its installed version 7 is not compatible .
 So i went to the tools and in in manage nuget packages i installed the latest version of 3.1 for it.
-Now its good to go x
+Now its good to go.
+ Moving forward with the next part I added the Data folder in the MvcMovie and add a controller named MvcMovieContext.cs file in it.
+ I changed the code of the file according to the provided code in the tutorial and we are good to go for next now